Dave Ball is best known as the musical genius of SOFT CELL.

 Messing about with modular synths.

-The Electricity Club gives its grateful thanks to DAVE BALL
+ELECTRICITYCLUB.CO.UK gives its grateful thanks to Dave Ball

 Text and Interview by Chi Ming Lai

-Photos by Paul Cox, Fin Csotello, Peter Ashworth and Piers Allardyce
+Photos by Paul Cox, Fin Costello, Peter Ashworth and Piers Allardyce

 10th March 2016